BradleyChatha/jcli/README.md

 the individual parts of the library to be used on their own, allowing more dedicated users some tools to create their own customised core.

+As a firm believer of good documentation, JCLI is completely documented with in-depth explanations where needed.

 ![Example gif](https://i.imgur.com/n5kCLVW.gif)

 ## Components